kstenerud/streamux/streamux-specification.md

 The presence of this field signals to the other peer that negotiation is complete.
 A boolean value of `true` indicates success, and a value of `false` indicates a [hard failure](#hard-and-soft-failures).

-This field is ignored in `simple` and `yield` modes, because success or failure is implied from the first (and only) message exchange.
+This field is not needed and is ignored in `simple` and `yield` modes, because success or failure is implied from the first (and only) message exchange.

 This field is required in the final message of a `handshake` negotiation.
 If the receiving peer disagrees with the sending peer's assessment of the negotiation, it is a [hard failure](#hard-and-soft-failures).